Hepatitis A (HAV)

 Hepatitis B (HBV)

-Hepatitis B (HBV) - is a serious infection of the liver caused by a virus.
-Some people develop chronic HBV disease that can lead to liver damage and liver cancer.
-The disease is typically transmitted sexually but can be passed through all body secretions.
+Hepatitis B is a serious viral infection of the liver.
+Some people with acute infection go on to develop chronic hepatitis B, which can lead to liver damage and liver cancer.
+In adults, the disease is transmitted most commonly through sexual activity, but it can also be transmitted through any infected blood or bodily fluids.
 The virus is virulent (hard to kill) and even lives in dried secretions on inanimate objects up to seven days.
 The virus is 100 times more infectious than HIV.

 There is a vaccine to protect against the hepatitis B virus.
 It is commonly recommended for travel but it is also widely given as a routine immunization.
 The vaccine series is 3 injections which are typically spread over 6 months.
-There is also an option of an accelerated schedule with the administration of this vaccine.
+There is also an option of an accelerated administration schedule.

 Human Papillomavirus (HPV)

-Human Papillomavirus (HPV) - is the most common sexually transmitted virus in the US.
-It causes genital warts and cervical cancer.
-HPV can also cause anal warts, a risk factor for anal cancer.
+Human Papillomavirus (HPV) is the most common sexually transmitted virus in the US.
+It causes genital warts and cervical cancer as well as other cancers of the genital tract, anus and throat.

-There are two vaccines approved by the FDA, Gardasil and Cervarix.
+There are two vaccines approved by the FDA: Gardasil and Cervarix.
 The UHC recommends and stocks only the Gardasil vaccine as it provides broader coverage than Cervarix.
-Gardasil protects against 4 major types of HPV.
-It is recommended for both females and males ages 14 through 26.
+Gardasil protects against 4 major strains of HPV.
+It is recommended for both females and males ages 9 through 26.
 The vaccine series consists of 3 injections that are given over a 6-month period of time.

-Meningitis - meningococcal disease is a rare but serious infection caused by either bacteria or a virus.
-The disease is typically transmitted via air droplets of respiratory secretions and direct contact with an infected person - sharing items such as cigarettes, drinking glasses or through intimate contact.
+Meningitis disease is a rare but serious infection caused by either bacteria or a virus.
+The disease is typically transmitted via air droplets of respiratory secretions, direct contact with an infected person, or sharing items such as cigarettes or drinking glasses.

 The American College Health Association recommends that undergraduate college students, particularly those living in dormitories or other group settings, consider getting the vaccine to reduce their risk for meningococcal disease.
 Besides college students, the vaccine is frequently recommended for travelers to sub-Saharan Africa and parts of Asia.

-The vaccines provide protection against the most common strains of bacterial meningities; serogroups A, C, Y and W-135.
+The vaccines provide protection against the most common strains of bacterial meningitis: serogroups A, C, Y and W-135.
 They give no protection against viral meningitis.

 Tetanus/diphtheria (Td) vaccine has been used for many years as a booster (supplemental dose) for adolescents and adults.
 It does not provide protection against pertussis.